mzkhalfan/mzkhalfan/README.md

 ## 🚀 About Me

-Currently, I am a STEM Major Graduate Program student in Business Analytics with a strong interest in applying data-driven techniques to solve real-world business problems in financial markets (particularly in commodity trading industry).
+Currently, I am a STEM Major Graduate Program student in Business Analytics with a strong interest in applying data-driven techniques to solve real-world business problems in financial markets (particularly in the commodity trading industry).

 Halfway to my graduation, a Masters of Science program at University of Houston is instilling in me skillsets focusing on transforming raw data into actionable insights (using machine learning models, statistical analysis, and data visualization).